hashicorp/consul/plugin/metrics/README.md

 }
 ~~~

-Or via an enviroment variable (this is supported throughout the Corefile): `export PORT=9253`, and
+Or via an environment variable (this is supported throughout the Corefile): `export PORT=9253`, and
 then:

 ~~~ corefile